frePPLe/frepple/doc/user-guide/user-interface/plan-analysis/inventory-detail-report.rst

 Field             Description
 ================= ==============================================================================
 Buffer            Buffer name.
+Type              Type of the operation:

+                  - MO: Manufacturing order
+                  - PO: Purchase order
+                  - DO: Distribution order
+                  - DLVR: Delivery of a sales order to a customer
+                  - STCK: On hand
 Operation         Name of the operation producing or consuming material.
 Quantity          Amount being produced (positive number) or consumed (negative number).
 Date              | Date of the stock movement.